jiafulow/emtf-book/_sources/develop.md

 ### How to generate the patterns?

 In the Notebooks directory, execute the notebooks: `10-patterns-zone0.ipynb`, `11-patterns-zone1.ipynb`, and `12-patterns-zone2.ipynb`.
+Set the variables `signal_fname` and `bkgnd_fname` in these notebooks to be the locations of the NumPy arrays (converted from the private ntuples).

 They will produce: `patterns_zone0.npz`, `patterns_zone1.npz`, and `patterns_zone2.npz`, respectively.

 ### How to train the NN?

 In the Notebooks directory, execute the notebooks: `21-features-full.ipynb`.
+Set the variables `signal_fname` and `bkgnd_fname` in these notebooks to be the locations of the NumPy arrays (converted from the private ntuples).
-It will produce `features.h5`, which is the input to the next step.
+It will produce `features.h5`, which is used as input to the next step.

-Then, execute the notebooks: `22-predictions.ipynb` and `23-predictions-quant.ipynb` (remember to set `features_fname` to be the location of the output file from the previous step).
+Then, execute the notebooks: `22-predictions.ipynb` and `23-predictions-quant.ipynb`.
+Set the variable `features_fname` in these notebooks to be the location of the output file from the previous step.
+The difference between the two notebooks is that the first notebook does not apply NN quantization, while the second notebook does.

-!TODO
+The first notebook will produce `nnet_model.json` and `nnet_model_weights.h5`; the second notebook will produce `quant_nnet_model.json` and `quant_nnet_model_weights.h5`.

 ### How to import the patterns and the NN into the HLS source code and the emulator code?

+In the Notebooks directory, execute the notebook: `20-features-quick.ipynb`.

 ### How to make rate and efficiency plots?